Do you know?

 As you can see from the many pages, they provide information about their different products.
 However, as they do not sell their products online on their website, there isn’t any “Add to Cart” service available.
 This is an example of a business website purely dedicated to providing information and not an eCommerce website.

 Interested in the design process of this website?
 Check out this project’s portfolio!

 Sample 2: Nissin

 As usual, the website starts off as a simple site with information about their wide variety of cup noodles.
-But what stands out is the order page where visitor can add to cart as well as check out.
-This is what makes it an eCommerce site because their products are not only for information purpose but also online sales.
+But what stands out is the order page where visitors can “Add to Cart” as well as “Check Out”.
+This is what makes it an eCommerce site – their products are not only for information purpose but also online sales.

 Wondering how we designed this website?
 Take a look at this project’s portfolio!

 Thinking of starting your own online business?
-Or perhaps you’ve realized your website is a non-eCommerce one and you wish to revamp it to an eCommerce one?
+Or perhaps you’ve realized your website is a non-eCommerce one and you wish to change it to an eCommerce?
 You’re at the right place!
 Pixel Mechanics is a pre-approved official vendor for the Productivity Solutions Grant (PSG).
 Click here to view our packages.

 Are you perhaps you’re just a curious reader itching for more articles?
-If so, take your time to browse through out other blogs!
+If so, take your time to browse through our other blogs!